Lotto Thüringen Arena on the Rennsteig: Rennsteig arena

 After Oberhof was awarded the Biathlon World Championships in 2004 at the International Biathlon Union (IBU) Congress in Salzburg in 1998, plans were made to build a new stadium.
 Construction began under STRABAG Thüringen, supervised by site manager Cordes, with a symbolic groundbreaking ceremony on 28 May 2001.
 The old biathlon building from 1982, which obstructed spectators' views, was demolished and replaced by a modern, three-story building with a gross volume of 3,500 cubic meters and a roof terrace.
 The Rennsteig Arena now spans 60,000 square meters.
-The bridge in the exit area is the only structure preserved from the old stadium.

 A 105-meter-long main grandstand was constructed, extending in a 90-degree arc to the shooting range, offering standing room for 8,000 people.
 Spectators have an optimal view of the shooting range, penalty lap track, start, and finish line.
 On the other side of the building, a mobile grandstand accommodates 4,000 people.
 Athletes, referees, and journalists access functional areas from the control building via an underpass, avoiding competition tracks.
 The shooting range was rotated nearly 90 degrees.
 The renovation required moving 130,000 cubic meters of earth, installing 2,000 cubic meters of ready-mixed concrete, and processing 340 tonnes of steel.
 The biathlon tracks were widened from three to six meters with 10,000 square meters of bitumen surfacing.